Stolen from the Womb (2014)

 The trouble is that what goes on in "Stolen from the Womb" in the lead up to the ending is as typical as it comes.
 We have a woman who has miscarried becoming desperate for a baby and when she miscarries again she doesn't tell anyone but instead gets those wrap around pregnancy pillows whilst she stalks a pregnant woman she befriends.
 On the subject of stalking we have the sweet pregnant woman's friend being suspicious of Chelsey leading to there being some cattiness between them.
 I could go on because I don't remember one genuinely unique aspect of the storyline to "Stolen from the Womb" despite it being based on a true story.

-What this all boils down to is that whilst "Stolen from the Womb" is based on a true story is really typical of this type of baby snatcher movie with a woman so desperate to have a child she is willing to kidnap a newborn.
+What this all boils down to is that whilst "Stolen from the Womb" is based on a true story is really typical of this type of baby snatcher movie.
 But whilst typical it is nicely made and features more controlled performances than some similar movies.